royeden/royeden/README.md

 - Some basic knowledge on accesible UX/UI & design.
 - Tailwind CSS and/or Styled Components for styling.
 - I tend to prefer a functional approach to programming, whenever possible.
+- I like to reverse engineer things or reimplement stuff in other languages or frameworks.

 ## Interests:
 🎵️ I like to write and play music.